 - Our contact information

 Dr. Kostas and our team hope that you never experience a dental emergency.
 But, if one does occur, you can trust that our team will be ready to assist in whatever way we can.
-Don't wait -- call our office immediately!
-We're prepared to handle your emergency with regular office hours 6 days a week as well as broader emergency coverage.
-Residents in and around the Burlington, MA area, including Bedford, Woburn, Wilmington, Lexington, Billerica, and beyond, are encouraged to see us whenever a dental emergency happens.
+Don't wait -- call our dental office immediately!
+We're prepared to handle your emergency with regular dental office hours 6 days a week as well as broader emergency coverage.
+Residents in and around the Burlington, MA area, including Bedford, Woburn, Wilmington, Lexington, Billerica, and beyond are encouraged to see us whenever a dental emergency happens.
 Remember, time is of the essence, so the sooner you can see us, the better chance you have of saving a tooth.